 The Maryland Daily Record has an article in its Maryland Lawyer section this morning on associate retention in Baltimore law firms.
-I was amazed to read that one lawyer, who is on his third job, expressed dismay that his two previous law firms never asked him the kind of work he wanted to do.
+It amazed me to read that one lawyer, who is on his third job, expressed dismay that his two previous law firms never asked him about the work he wanted to do.
 He says he was told, “Here are the cases we have, here are the clients we have and we’ll give you the work.”
 He complained that no one ever asked him, “What do you want to do?’” he said.

-These cold sweat shop law firms that do not allow you to pick the work and the clients you want to do are the same kind of law firms that actually expect you to come to work on rainy days like today.
+These cold sweatshop law firms that do not allow you to pick the work and the clients you want to do are the same kinds of law firms that expect you to come to work on rainy days like today.
 The inhumanity!